idp2p/idp2p.github.io/README.md

 While DIDs, DIDComm, and KERI provide a robust framework for decentralized messaging and identity management, several challenges remain to fully realize a seamless self‑sovereign identity ecosystem.
 Addressing these challenges is essential for ensuring reliable identity resolution, efficient communication, and long‑term protocol evolution.
 The key challenges include:

-- **DID Resolution:** How to reliably resolve a decentralized identifier.
+- **DID Resolution:**
+  How to reliably resolve a decentralized identifier.

-- **Event Notification:** How to efficiently notify subscribers about KERI events.
+- **Event Notification:**
+  How to efficiently notify subscribers about KERI events.

+- **Messaging:**
-- **Messaging:** How to send or broadcast messages to multiple subscribers.
+  How to send or broadcast messages to multiple subscribers.

-- **Protocol Evolution:** How to manage identity protocol changes and support multiple implementations.
+- **Protocol Evolution:**
+  How to manage identity protocol changes and support multiple implementations.

+- **Service Endpoint:**
+  How to manage the dynamic communication locations (service endpoints).

 This overview lays the groundwork for addressing these challenges within a self-sovereign identity ecosystem.